Digital Identity Anchor - Legal Meaning and Data Structure

 -

 Asserted: The data is provided by the Organisation.
-The Registrar conveys it but assumes no liability for its accuracy.
+The Registrar conveys it and assumes no liability for its accuracy.

 The intent of the DIA design is that enables the issuance of a cryptographically verifiable record of registration.
 Registrars are by definition keepers of records, and the aim is to minimise additional processes and records management.
 Should the Registrar decide to issue DIAs, then they will need to have management processes to support their life cycle and additional data storage.